in , , , ,

 If you want a student to really “get” it, have them argue about it or at least see the bare facts and the different ways to interpret them.

-For us, Dr. Wile points out being exposed to things known to be false is still good.
+For us, Dr. Wile points out that being exposed to things known to be false is still good.

 So, who’s really interested in preparing the next generation of scientists to care about and learn what it takes to bring science forward into the new millennium?
 We are!
 Because we aren’t afraid to teach our kids evolution.
-Nor are we shy about shining the light on evidences for our Creator God.
+Nor are we shy about shining the light on evidence for our Creator God.

 Cheri Fields Lake Michigan profile 2020